Online Graduate Course

 This is a one semester, 3-Credit Hour ONLINE COURSE with all course materials, outlines and assignments hosted on CANVAS.
-Lectures will be entirely conducted via zoom in a weekly two-hourly sessions with 10mins break in-between over 12-weeks period.
-Lessons are scheduled for Fridays from 2.00pm – 4.00pm GMT beginning on September 10th and ending on December 10th, 2021.
+Lectures will be entirely conducted via zoom in a weekly two-hourly sessions with breaks in-between over 12-weeks period.
 There are assigned readings for each lesson which will be posted on the Canvas learning platform and participants are strongly encouraged to read these in advance for each session.
 The sessions will generally be conducted in lecture style and group discussions employing such media as power point presentation, YouTube clips etc. Assignments will consist of short review essays, discussion forums, and a final paper all to be submitted via Canvas.
 Check Canvas for details of topics and due dates.
 This course is set up as a graduate level course but can be taken by undergraduates.
 It can be taken for academic credit which includes submitting all the assignments for grading or audited which does not involve assignments.

 This course is set up as a 3-CREDIT HOUR course.
-Participants can take the course for credit or audit the course.
+Participants can take the course for credit or audit the course for a certificate of participation from The Sanneh Institute.
 To receive credit for the course, participants MUST complete all the assignments and keep to all required components of the course.
-Auditors are not required to complete the assignments but can receive a TSI certificate of participation if they attend all the sessions, actively participate in class and demonstrate engagement of the assigned texts.
+Auditors are not required to complete the assignments but should not miss more than two sessions, actively participate in class and demonstrate engagement of the assigned texts to earn a TSI certificate of participation.
 To successfully complete this course, participants must:

 Interested parties should email Emmanuel Kwame Tettey, email@example.com for the syllabus and other details.